nirman-mochi/Nirman-Mochi/README.md

-I'm an 18-year-old AI student who builds at the intersection of intelligence and design.
+I'm an 19-year-old AI-ML student who builds at the intersection of intelligence and design.
 I care about things that are fast, beautiful, and actually useful — whether that's a web app, a game, or a machine learning model.
 Currently pursuing B.Tech in Artificial Intelligence at Parul University, Vadodara.

 🔧 what i work on